BR0kEN-/cikit/matrix/README.md

 ## To do

+- [ ] Monitor the progress on https://github.com/imoore76/phpvirtualbox/issues/19 and remove hack of [phpvirtualbox](roles/phpvirtualbox) role
 - [ ] Ability to add SSH keys to the droplet on creation phase
 - [ ] Reuse roles from Matrix in CIKit (`nginx`, `ssl`)
 - [x] Set hostname for each new droplet